Who plays center field for the Tigers? If you’re not from Detroit, chances are you’re drawing a blank.

 If I told you at the beginning of the year that some guy named Mikie Mahtook would have a better year than Miguel Cabrera, Victor Martinez and Ian Kinsler, you would’ve thought I was crazy.

 But this is exactly what happened.
-His breakout season combined with sheer passion and emotion gives the Tigers something they have lacked for the past few years—a purpose.
+His breakout season combined with sheer passion and emotion gives the Tigers something they have lacked for the past few years—something to fight foe,

 That all said, even with Mahtook’s personality, the Tigers are a rebuilding team in no condition to compete for a World Series.
 The Tigers have the third worst record in the American League, and it’s not getting any prettier.
 Mahtook’s splash only goes so far.